Anthony Tohill: Inter-county

 Tohill was an "outstanding minor" and played a prominent part in the 1989 Ulster Minor and All-Ireland Minor Football Championship winning Derry Minor team.
 After returning home from Australia in 1991, he concentrated on Gaelic football.

 Tohill was part of Derry's National League winning team in 1992, scoring a late goal and a point to secure victory over Tyrone.
 That year he won his first All Star award for his performances during the year.
 In 1993, he won the Ulster Championship with Derry, before going on to win the 1993 All-Ireland Championship after a semi-final victory over Dublin and final defeat of Cork.
 He again was awarded an All Star.

 Derry won back-to-back National Leagues in 1995 and 1996, with Tohill being prominent on both sides.
 Despite Derry only playing two Championship games in 1995, he was awarded his third All Star award.
 Tohill and Derry finished runners-up to Offaly in the 1998 National League decider.
 He added a second Ulster Championship medal in 1998, before losing out to Galway in the All-Ireland semi-final.
 Tohill captained Derry to another National League title in 2000 and received his fourth All-Star that year.
 At that stage he had received more All Star nominations that any other Ulster player ever.
 Tohill won Footballer of the Year at the 2000 Ulster GAA Writer's Association Awards.
 Tohill had another good season in 2001, when Derry reached the All-Ireland semi-final and his omission from the All Star nominations list caused great shock.
 He exited the county scene in 2003.

 Club

 Tohill played a major role in Swatragh's run to the 1993 Derry Championship final.
-The game was played on St. Stephen's Day in the snow at Glenullin.
+The game was played on Saint Stephen's Day in the snow at Glenullin.
 Lavey narrowly defeated the Swatragh side.
 Tohill was top scorer in the 1993 Derry Championship with 2–26 (32 points).
 Prior to this he was part of Swatragh's first ever Derry Minor Championship winning side in 1988.